Django vs. Flask: Picking the Right Python Web Framework

 And it’s just as easy to argue that you should build a prototype in Django, because its built-in support for almost everything makes it easy to throw together a proof-of-concept.
+Django’s batteries included approach bypasses a lot of common development pain points.
 Then when you’ve tested an idea and know what you want to do and what you need, you can switch to Flask and customize your environment with exactly the components and support your application needs.

 There are lots of production applications built in Flask for exactly that reason; they don’t need everything Django has.
 If all you’re building is a simple API service that responds to requests, you may not need fancy features like authentication and session management.